NickDeitmers/Machine-Learning-Competition/README.md

 ## Project Description

 A cookie distributor called Flea Cookies has hired us - Team Pink - to predict their customers' perceived quality of the products in its portfolio. <br> Flea Cookies is suffering from financial problems as a result of failures in predicting their sales - they have overstocked some categories by 40% and understocked others by 25%.
 They have purchased a cookie dataset and asked the team to develop a Machine Learning model to predict the cookies' perceived quality.
+They have provided us with a training dataset and the predictor variables for a testing dataset.
+Nevertheless, they have concealed the predictor variables for the testing dataset from us, as they will use it to judge the root mean square error of our model.

 ## Dataset